zoolanders/documentation/02.extensions/zoolingual/01.basics/05.faq/docs.md

 * **Where can I set the list of languages available in ZOOlingual?** <br /> All content languages, that are set in *Joomla / Extensions / Language Manager / Content tab*, will be available in ZOOlingual section in the element configuration.

 * **Does the plugin support MariaDB database?** <br /> By default, no. Please contact [our support](https://zoolanders.zendesk.com/) for further instructions.

+* **Does ZOOlingual support category ordering by the translated name?** No, it is a limitation.
+For all languages the items are sorted by the default language.